Mbodin/alcis/doc/reference/basics.md

 - separating an universal type quantification from a declaration.

 To differentiate between the three usages, the following algorithm is used:
-- if a letter-based identifier immediately (that is, with no space in between, including tabulation and line breaks) precedes the dot, and that this letter-based identifier is itself preceded by a question-mark `?`, and that we can expect a type declaration at the current place, then the dot is a separator of a universal quantification from its associated declaration.
+- if a letter-based identifier immediately (that is, with no space in between, including tabulation and line breaks) precedes the dot, and that this letter-based identifier is itself preceded by a question-mark `?`, then the dot is a separator of a universal quantification from its associated declaration.
 - if a letter-based identifier or a closing parenthesis immediately precedes the dot, and that the dot is immediately followed by an opening parenthesis `(` or a letter-based identifier, then the dot is seen as the corresponding module-related operation.
 - otherwise, if the dot is part of a symbol-based identifier with more than one character, then it is an identifier.
 - otherwise, the dot indicate the end of a declaration.